 My story in a word: trauma.
 The rest is detail.

 I hate telling it.
 I hate drawing attention to myself and much prefer to speak through my work.
-But as Scott Tayler said, “We survive our pain by having the strength to tell others about it.
-We find the courage to make our way through the dark only when we sense we are not alone.”
+But as Scott Tayler said, “We survive our pain by having the strength to tell others about it.”

 My earliest childhood memories are of accompanying my father to synagogue on the Sabbath.
 I loved the Hebrew songs and had most of the Siddur, the prayer book, memorized by the time I was five.